aleksander-saz/DS-Projects/Project_18/README.md

 # Project 18 - Development of the model for search of image by text query

-Photo hosting for the professinal photographers wants to develop the service of the searching tool for the search of similar photos by text query.
-Users of hosting can upload the photos with full decription such as place, date, camera model, etc and also can add a description to the photos of others users.
+Photo hosting for the professional photographers wants to develop the service of the searching tool for the search of similar photos by text query.
+Users of hosting can upload the photos with full description such as place, date, camera model, etc and also can add a description to the photos of others users.
 Based on the provided data from hosting it's required to develop preliminary version of tool which could find the most suitable image by text query.

 Main goal of the project is to develop demo version on image search by text query.

 The tasks to be completed for goal achievement:
 1) import of data and exploratory data analysis;
 2) data preparation:
-    - to creat the list of words for censore recognition;
+    - to create the list of words for sensitive content recognition;
     - deletion of censored
     - to vectorize the text;
     - to vectorize the images;